The value of the dollar will never drop as low as what some people are willing to do to get it.

 They provide a substantial backup alternative in moments when emergencies send the prices soaring to the skies and supplies are scarce.

 But the amount you paid to stockpile yourself to prepare for the future will remain the same.
+Just remember that if you need something special, like gluten free emergency food, stockpile that as well.

 The good news is, the individual value of each of those resources will increase as resources become scarce and the unprepared people’s demand goes up.